sfadeev/renocco/README.md

 # reNocco

-reNocco is a quick-and-dirty, literate-programming-style documentation generator.

-reNocco is a extension of Nocco, Nocco is a port of Docco, the original quick-and-dirty, literate-programming-style documentation generator written in CoffeeScript.
+reNocco is a reincarnation of Nocco, Nocco is a port of Docco, the original quick-and-dirty, literate-programming-style documentation generator written in CoffeeScript.

 For more information, see:

 <http://dontangg.github.com/nocco>
 <http://jashkenas.github.com/docco/>

 ### Roadmap